carnivuth/computer_vision/pages/machine_learning_cv/CREATING A CLASSIFIER.md

 With this parameter the update becomes a mean of the previous ones smoothing the gradient

-## LIMITS
+## LIMITS OF A LINEAR CLASSIFIER

-For a lot of application capture all the variability with one template is impossible, there is the need of something more meaningful than row pixels
+For a lot of application capture all the variability with one template is impossible, there is the need of something more meaningful than row pixels.
+There is the need to transform pixels in some form of feature

 ![](Pasted%20image%2020240502210718.png)